andreaskrath/kasm/doc/instructions.md

 ```

 ### Error
-This instruction can return a stack underflow error in case the stack contains less bytes than specified to be popped by the instruction.
+This instruction will return a stack underflow error in case the stack contains less bytes than specified to be popped by the instruction.

 ## Print Register
 Prints a register value to the defined output.